 Sure, you can get a job, climb the corporate ladder, and become a high-earning executive making $1 million in salary.
 Put away $400,000 a year for 10 years, invest in the stock market, compound your investments for a few years, and you can achieve $10 million in net worth.

 For most of the population, finding a job paying $1 million a year just isn’t attainable.
+And even if they do, it takes quite a lot of time to turn their savings into an amount this big.

 I’m not suggesting that there’s anything wrong with amassing a net worth of $3 to $5 million.
 That’s a very high number and can be done with earning a decent salary, being disciplined with your savings, and earning a good return on your portfolio.